 Pricing

 You can apply a single health check to a maximum of 50 MIGs.
 If you have more than 50 groups, create multiple health checks.
-In a MIG, you can set only one autohealing policy to configure a health check.

-you create a health check that looks for a web server
+looks for a web server

 response on port 80

 .
-To enable the health check probes to
+To enable the health check probes to reach the web

-reach each web server, you configure a firewall rule.
-Finally, you apply the
+server, configure a firewall rule.

 Console